Galois representations with large image in the global Langlands correspondence: Improvements when

 \subsection{Acknowledgments}

-I would like to thank the organizers of the BIRS-CMO workshop "Langlands Program: Number Theory and Representation Theory", held in Casa Matemática Oaxaca (CMO), for inviting me to share part of my research and their encouragement to write this paper.
+I would like to thank the organizers of the BIRS-CMO workshop ``Langlands Program: Number Theory and Representation Theory", held in Casa Matemática Oaxaca (CMO), for inviting me to share part of my research and their encouragement to write this paper.
 Some results in this paper were proved during a FONDECYT postdoctoral stay at the Instituto de Matemáticas PUCV and a CONACYT postdoctoral stay at the Unidad Cuernavaca del Instituto de Matemáticas UNAM.
 In particular, some results of my old unpublished paper arXiv:2008.00556 are included in this work.
 I sincerely thank these institutions for their support and the optimal working conditions.
 I also thank Ariel Weiss for very useful comments and suggestions on a previous version of this paper.
+Finally, I want to give special thanks to the referee, whose suggestions and comments have greatly improved the presentation of this paper.

-The author was partially supported by the ANID Proyecto FONDECYT Postdoctorado No. 3190474 and the CONACYT grant 432521, Estancias Posdoctorales por México 2021 - Modalidad Académica.
+The author was partially supported by the ANID Proyecto FONDECYT Postdoctorado No. 3190474, Estancias Posdoctorales por México 2021 - Modalidad Académica CONACYT and the CONAHCYT grant CBF2023-2024-224.